davidSimek/stable_diffusion_webui_docker_setup/README.md

 > [!CAUTION]
 > This is suposed to be only used by machine it runs on.
 Don't make it accessible through your network!!!
 > You are responsible for what you create with it!!!
+> It is only tested on Void Linux.

 ## Software Dependencies
-> [!NOTE]
-> Names differ on different distributins, so you have to find specific names of packages yourself.

 - docker
 - nvidia drivers
 - nvidia container toolkit

+> [!NOTE]
+> Names differ on different distributins, so you have to find specific names of packages yourself.

 ## System requirements
 - nvidia gpu